rwieruch/blog_iamliesa_content/blog/food-intolerances-symptoms-diagnosis/index.md

 Furthermore, this can also trigger **reactions to usually harmless foods** due to high inflammation levels and confused immune cells.
 This may contribute to food allergies and sensitivities.
 Here the vicious circle begins as food sensitivities further drive inflammation levels and inflame the intestinal lining which exacerbates leaky gut.
 Can you see why a healthy gut is so important?

-## The Connection Between The Gut Flora And Food Allergies
+## The Connection Between The Gut Flora And Food Allergies.

 The key to a healthy gut is **bacteria**.
 Our digestive system is host to over 100 trillion bacteria cells.
 These beneficial bacteria are known as probiotics and they aid in the nourishment and defense of the digestive tract and the whole body.
 They also help maintain a **healthy microbial balance in the digestive system**.